 Wealthsimple started by offering smart, simple investing without high fees and account minimums.
 It prides itself on a $0 account minimum as a unique feature, making it one of the best Fidelity alternatives for a first-timer investor.

 Wealthsimple does automatic rebalancing, dividend reinvestment, and tax loss harvesting.
-These services were only available to a class of people and are time-consuming if done manually.
+These services were only available to a class of people and were time-consuming if done manually.
 The online trading software handles all that for you.

-Who is the Wealthsimple web trading platform for?
+What is the Wealthsimple web trading platform for?
 Choose this as a Fidelity alternative if you are a:

-Seeking halal choices to fit Islamic law
+- Seeking halal choices to fit Islamic law

-Beginning investor
+- Beginning investor

-Access to financial planners
+- Access to financial planners

-Want an individualized portfolio for a large account
+- Want an individualized portfolio for a large account

 Pros: